What's My Name? (Snoop Doggy Dogg song): Music video

-Fab Five Freddy directs a CGI-driven music video for the song.
-Snoop and others (Kurupt, Daz Dillinger, and Warren G) are able to transform into dogs (such as Doberman Pinschers, Rottweilers, Pit bulls, and the women Cocker Spaniels and several other breeds) to evade upsetting fathers and run wild, while also evading a pair of clumsy dog catchers while in these forms.
-One scene shows the dogs wearing sunglasses, smoking cigars and gambling on dice games (a parody of the late 19th century/early 20th century series of paintings by Cassius Marcellus Coolidge titled Dogs Playing Poker).
+American visual artist, filmmaker, and hip hop pioneer Fab 5 Freddy directs a CGI-driven music video for the song.
+Snoop and others (Kurupt, Daz Dillinger, and Warren G) are able to transform into dogs (such as Dobermann Pinschers, Rottweilers, Pit bulls, and Cocker Spaniels and several other breeds) to evade upsetting fathers and run wild, while also evading a pair of clumsy dog catchers while in these forms.
+One scene shows the dogs wearing sunglasses, smoking cigars and gambling on dice games (an homage to the late 19th century/early 20th century series of paintings by Cassius Marcellus Coolidge titled Dogs Playing Poker).
 Throughout the video Snoop can be seen standing on the roof of V.I.P.
 Records, a record store and studio where Snoop Dogg recorded some of his first material.
-Snoop's girlfriend in the video was played by now-clinical nurse liaison Athena Germany, who later appeared in Family Feud with rest of her family in 2021.
+One of the video vixens in the barbeque cookout scene in the video was played by now-clinical nurse Athena Germany, who later appeared in Family Feud with rest of her family in 2021.

+Live performances

+Snoop performed the song live on The Arsenio Hall Show on December 17, 1993, and on Soul Train on December 18, 1993.
+He also performed the song live at the 1994 Soul Train Music Awards on March 15, 1994.